Ramadan Charades Generator – 100+ Holy Month Ideas for Families

 - 📚 Reinforces Ramadan traditions through physical, memorable play

-- ⚡ One click generates 1, 3, 5, 10 or custom number of halal prompts instantly
+- ⚡ One click generates 1, 2, or 3 halal charades instantly

 - 📱 Fully mobile-optimised — perfect for family gatherings after Iftar